andres20980/kasten-docs/docs/operating.md

 Veeam Kasten enables centralized monitoring of all its activity by integrating with Prometheus.
 In particular, it exposes a Prometheus endpoint from which a central system can extract data.

-A Grafana instance can be installed in the same Kubernetes cluster where Veeam Kasten is installed to query and visualize the metrics from Veeam Kasten's prometheus instance.
-Steps to install a new Grafana instance and integrating that with Veeam Kasten's prometheus instance are documented here .

-This section documents how to install and enable Prometheus, usage of the metrics currently exposed, generation of alerts and reports based on these metrics, and integration with external tools.
+This section documents how to use the built-in Prometheus instance, and describes the metrics currently exposed by Veeam Kasten.

+Metrics can also be exported to external or on-cluster monitoring platforms such as Grafana, Datadog, Splunk, Thanos and other Prometheus-compatible systems for unified visibility across multiple clusters.
+See Exporting Metrics to External Monitoring Systems for configuration details.

 ## Using Veeam Kasten's Prometheus Endpoint â